-The MA Irish History is studied through the Culture, Politics and Identity strand.
-This is a general strand, with an emphasis on the relationship between culture and politics in the history of modern Ireland from the 16th to the 20th centuries.
+The MA Irish History focuses on the relationship between culture and politics in the history of modern Ireland from the 16th to the 20th centuries.
 Designed as a flexible means of pursuing modern Irish history, it can be individually tailored to allow students to focus on specific research interests beyond the core themes of culture and politics, including Migration, (taught in collaboration with staff from the Centre for Migration Studies) and Women's History and Gender.
-Further information about the MA Irish History in general is available from the co-ordinator, Dr Fearghal McGarry (firstname.lastname@example.org) [Apply online] [Funding]
+Further information about the MA Irish History in general is available from the co-ordinator, Dr Fearghal McGarry (email@example.com) [Apply online] [Funding]

 Irish History is a principal area of research excellence within QUB.
 We have a concentration of research-active Irish historians unparalleled in the UK and amongst the best in Ireland; eleven full-time members of staff have research interests in this area.
 Queens' University Belfast is a member of the Russell Group of leading UK research-led universities and we were placed in the top 100 world history departments in the 2011 QS World University Rankings.
 The 2008 RAE results placed History at Queen’s in the top 20 university departments in the UK in terms of research power.